theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

     pkill -9 node

-Test out the pkill command now and then rerun the two commands to start the cube server.
-Run the `cat` command to view the logs again and you should now see the cube server has started up a second time.
-In this instance, I first started the cuber server at 17:37, then stopped it and started it again at 17:43.
+Test out the pkill command now and then re-run the two commands to start the cube server.
+Run the `cat` command to view the logs again and you should now see the cube server has started up again.
+In this instance, I first started the cube server at 17:37, then stopped it and started it again at 17:43.

     13 Jan 17:37:45 - starting mongodb client
     13 Jan 17:37:45 - starting http server on port 1080